mui/material-ui/docs/site/src/pages/style/icons/icons.md

 ## Font Icons

-By default, an `Icon` will display one of the many [material design icons freely available](https://material.io/icons/).
+An `Icon` will display one of the many [material design icons freely available](https://material.io/icons/).
+As a prerequisite, you must include [the icon font for the web](http://google.github.io/material-design-icons/#icon-font-for-the-web).

 {{demo='pages/style/icons/Icons.js'}}